thvasilo/uncertain-trees-reproducible/README.md

 ## Obtaining the data

-The small scale data are included with the repository under the `data/small-mid` directory.
+The stationary data are included with the repository under the `data/small-mid` directory.
 The large airlines data are compressed under `data/airlines`.
 To decompress them, `cd` into `data/airlines` and run:
 ```bash
 for FILE in *.tar.gz; do tar -zxf ${FILE}; done
 ```

+To re-create the Friedman data run the `generate_friedman_data.sh` script.

 ### Re-creating the files